sebheron/TikTokLiveSharp/README.md

 #### Read TikTok Live chat messages, gifts, etc.

 A C# port of TikTok Live connector library (See [here](https://github.com/zerodytrash/TikTok-Live-Connector), [here](https://github.com/isaackogan/TikTokLive) and [here](https://github.com/Davincible/gotiktoklive) for more in-depth documentation).
-The primary incentive behind designing this library was to allow direct implementation of the TikTok Live connector into Unity, this means that the library has little to no dependencies and is (almost) entirely native .NET.
+The primary incentive behind designing this library was to allow direct implementation of the TikTok Live connector into Unity, and the library has little to no dependencies and is (almost) entirely native .NET.
 ````c#
 var client = new TikTokLiveClient(uniqueID);
 client.OnCommentRecieved += Client_OnCommentRecieved;